SayujjataMalvade/EC2-SSH-Setup-Windows-Guide/README.md

 # 1.Launch EC2 Instances

-Start Server1 in your AWS account.
+Start Server in your AWS account.

-Connect to Server1 using MobaXterm.
+Connect to Server using MobaXterm or gitbash or CMD

 # 2.Navigate to .ssh Directory on Server